 Because of Sothern’s hesitancy, he “began to introduce extravagant business into his character, skipping about the stage, stammering and sneezing, and, in short, doing all he could to attract and distract the attention of the audience.”
 No one was more surprised than Sothern at the reception of his antics.
 He turned Dundreary into an easy-going, brainless aristocrat.
 Moreover, Dundreary was “at once understood by the English folk,” which delighted theatre audiences.
 Sothern later noted that he never dreamed “the character of the imbecile lord would turn out to be the stepping-stone of his fortune.”
 In fact, Sothern’s portrayal of Lord Dundreary became a turning point in his career and by far his most famous stage role.

 Because of Sothern’s physical comedy and his dundrearyisms (expressions, fashionable mots, or parables that were nonsensical and humorous), he soon captured the hearts of the audience.
 Before long Dundreary became the central figure in the play.
+Everyone saw the play including Napoleon III, nephew of Napoleon Bonaparte, who attended the play with his wife.
 In fact, on both sides of the Atlantic, “Dundreary was upon the lips of every one.
 Men cultivated Dundreary whiskers and affected Dundreary coats.”
-Of Dundreary’s popularity, one writer noted:

 “Dundreary photographs were seen everywhere: ‘Dundrearyisms,’ as they came to be called, … and the title books (generally very badly done) dealing with the imaginery doings of Dundreary under every possible condition, and in every quarter of the globe, were in their thousands sold at the street corners.
 Concerning Dundreary quite three parts of England went more than half mad, and not to know all about him and his deliciously quaint sayings and doings was to argue yourself unknown.”